Study Abroad Program Overview

 Go to the Participants section to see current or past calendars.

-You are encouraged to extend your participation in Ghana.
+You are encouraged to extend your UCEAP participation in Ghana.

-Housing is provided on campus in a university residence hall or an international hostel.
-Rooms are shared with EAP students, international students, or local students.
+Housing is provided on campus in a University of Ghana residence hall or an international student hostel.
+Rooms are shared with UCEAP students, international students, or Ghanaian students.
 Off-campus housing is not permitted.
+More information on housing

-Activities include excursions to Kumasi, Elmina Castle, festivals and local markets.
-In addition, the University of Ghana offers a rich variety of student club activities such as martial arts, sports, drumming, dance, music, etc. This is an excellent way to meet local students.
+Explore Ghana with excursions to Kumasi, Elmina Castle, Mole Game Reserve, festivals and local markets.
+In addition, the University of Ghana offers a rich variety of student club activities such as martial arts, sports teams, drumming, dance, music, and more.
+This is an excellent way to meet Ghanaian students.

-EAP students are supported by UC’s network of EAP offices at every UC campus and partnerships with EAP host universities throughout the world.
+UCEAP students are supported by UC’s network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 A UCEAP Resident Director administers the EAP program with local staff.
 They help students integrate into the culture of Ghana and provide assistance with academics, housing, safety, and other issues.

 University of Ghana, Legon (Accra)

-The University of Ghana (UG) is located ten miles northeast of Ghana’s capital Accra, which served as the site of President Barack Obama’s first visit to sub-Saharan Africa.
+The University of Ghana (UG) is located ten miles northeast of Ghana’s capital Accra, the city which served as the site of President Barack Obama’s first visit to sub-Saharan Africa.

 Participation in UCEAP is a great value!
 The cost of studying abroad on UCEAP programs is typically less than that of non-UC study abroad programs.
 The dollar figures listed in the chart below represent an estimate of: 1) the UCEAP fees for the current year, and 2) the additional amount needed to cover your living expenses in this location.
 Estimates for personal travel, entertainment and Non-Resident (out of state) Fees are not included.